.

 Besides collecting catch data, scientific research on the Chukotka hunt is provided by Russian scientists, mainly by the Chukotka branch of TINRO-Center (ChukotTINRO).
 Where possible, studies include photo-identification of gray whales, toxicology research and the collection of genetic samples and genetic studies.
 This involves good co-operation between hunters and scientists and it is the hunters, following advice from scientists, who collect tissue samples from the hunts.
 Scientists also collect biopsy samples from live animals when possible.

-Most recent IWC Scientific Committee advice
+Most recent IWC Scientific Committee advice: gray whales and bowhead whales

-The most recent Scientific Committee advice (from the 2018 Scientific Committee meeting) for this population of gray whales is provided below.
-Note that the request for Scientific Committee advice on an annual strike limit of 140 whales is from the Russian Federation and that there is an agreement between the Russian Federation and the U.S. regarding the allocation of the catch limit between the two countries for their respective aboriginal subsistence whaling hunts (Chukotka Natives and Makah Tribe).
+Note that the request for Scientific Committee advice is from the Russian Federation and that there is an agreement between the Russian Federation and the U.S. regarding the allocation of the catch limit between the two countries for their respective aboriginal subsistence whaling hunts (Chukotka Natives and Makah Tribe).

 6. Regulation of Chukotka hunts